washreve/hyp3-metadata-templates/GAMMA/RTC/README_RTC_GAMMA.txt

 ASF RTC Data Package (GAMMA)
 ============================

-This folder contains radiometric terrain corrected (RTC) products, and their associated files.
+This folder contains radiometric terrain corrected (RTC) products and their associated files.
+This data was processed by the ASF DAAC using the HyP3 RTC GAMMA plugin version [HYP3_VER] and GAMMA software release [GAMMA_VER].
 They are projected to [PCS], and the pixel spacing is [SPACING] m.

 Processing Date/Time: [DATE] [TIME] UTC